Garth Ennis: Influences and views on comics

 Ennis has remarked that in terms of Marvel and DC characters, he prefers the ones he describes as more grounded, such as the Punisher, John Constantine, and Nick Fury.
 In particular, Ennis describes the Punisher as resembling the British comics characters he loved as a child more than Marvel and DC superheroes, which provided him with a way to the character.
 Though his Constantine stories, such as "Dangerous Habits" (1991), are widely acclaimed, Ennis grew to dislike the character.
 He told Vulture in 2014 that he had come to find Constantine morally repulsive and had "no desire to write a character who essentially gets his pals killed and then explains that they were doomed anyway, so why not just spend their lives and use them up."

 Personal life

 Ennis had become a citizen of the United States by July 2016.

 Ennis is an atheist, and said he feels disdain toward religion.
-Ennis blamed growing up in Northern Ireland during the Troubles for influencing this attitude.
-While he was not directly involved in the conflict as a child, Ennis would hear about it each morning on the radio.
+He blamed growing up in Northern Ireland during the Troubles for influencing this attitude.
+While he was not directly involved in the conflict as a child, he would hear about it each morning on the radio.
 Ennis has related that having been raised secular, religiously motivated violence made no sense as to him, characterizing such conflict as a disagreement among participants over "how to worship their imaginary friend.
 That more than anything gave me my distrust of religion."

 Ennis has maintained an interest in military history since childhood, inspired by the war comics from his youth.